BlankParenthesis/PxlsNetworking/core.md

 	"previous"?: string;
 }
 ```
-Where `next` and `previous` are URIs pointing to the continuations in their respective directions of the list.
+Where `next` and `previous` are URIs pointing to next and previous pages respectively.
 The presence of these fields should be used to determine if the request completes or starts a list.

 In requesting a Paginated list, clients may specify an upper limit of responses in a single page with the `limit` query parameter.
 Server implementations must not return more items than this number but may return less even if the list is not completed by the current page.

+The `next` and `previous` URIs should not result in duplicate items across pages when the list updates in-between fetches.
+Clients sequentially loading every "next" page until the end of a list should be sent every item in the list *exactly once*.

 At the core of Pxls is the board on which pixels are placed.